PerlFFI/FFI-Platypus/README.md

 This is useful when you are writing bindings to a library and have many optional functions and you do not wish to wrap every call to [function](#function) or [attach](#attach) in an `eval`.

+## with

+\[version 0.18\]

+    $ffi->with($language);

+Specifies the foreign language that you will be interfacing with.
+The default is C.  The foreign language specified with this attribute changes the default native types (for example, if you specify [Rust](https://metacpan.org/pod/FFI::Platypus::Lang::Rust), you will get `i32` as an alias for `sint32` instead of `int` as you do with [C](https://metacpan.org/pod/FFI::Platypus::Lang::C)).

+In the future this may attribute may offer hints when doing demangling of languages that require it like [C++](https://metacpan.org/pod/FFI::Platypus::Lang::CPP).

 # METHODS